asavoullis/Data_Engineering_Projects/Googleplaystore/README.md

 The `process_data.py` script handles the PySpark data processing tasks.
 It includes loading the data, cleaning columns, transforming data types, handling null values, and performing exploratory data analysis.

+## Configuration

+The project uses configuration files to manage various settings.
+Here's an overview of the configuration files:

+### `config.ini`

+The `config.ini` file contains configuration settings for the Flask application and data processing tasks.
+Here is an example of the `config.ini` file:

+## config.py

+The `config.py` Python module is responsible for reading and providing access to the configuration settings in config.ini

 ## Jupyter Notebook

 The `PySpark_ML_GooglePlayStore.ipynb` notebook provides a step-by-step walkthrough of the data engineering project.
 It covers data loading, cleaning, exploratory data analysis, and machine learning feature preparation.